Inside: Potty training nap time tips, including how to drop the nap diapers and supplies for potty training and naps.

 Create a rhythm and ritual around using the potty before nap.
 Just like you created rituals and routines to help with sleep when your toddler was little, you'll find that having a routine helps normalize peeing in the potty before nap.
 To set up for success, you want to make peeing in the potty before nap a routine ritual for your toddler.
 Looking for more support on talking through routines?
-I love this book for school and these books for everyday routines at home.
+I love this book for talking through the details of the day (so your child feels more choice and control in a fun way) and this book for everyday routines like getting dressed.

 So now you have a starting point for how to set up your toddler for naps as you move through potty training.

 Then be prepared to be the mama who's getting asked all the questions when the conversation turns back to naps..